TED Conferences » About » Speaking at TED

 Can I speak at TED by becoming a sponsor?

-No. Read more about sponsoring TED.
+No. Read more about partnering with TED.
 Sponsoring TED has many benefits, but a guaranteed speaking slot is not one of them.

-Will it help if I submit multiple nominations, or have my friends or employees nominate me several times?
+Will it help if I submit multiple nominations, or have my friends nominate me several times?

 No. It really only takes one suggestion.